-But it’s all fake.
-And I realized that I don’t want any parts anymore.
+But I realized that I don’t want any parts anymore.
 I don’t want to portray myself like that, because I’m going to be someone’s wife someday.
 I’m going to be someone’s mother someday.
 I am my parents’ child.
 How am I representing not only them, but myself in the best way I can?

 I definitely do believe it’s possible to portray yourself correctly on social media.
 I do.
-And it’s not that I felt like I didn’t do that (I could’ve done a better job).
+And it’s not that I felt like I didn’t do that, but I could’ve done a better job.
 My problem though, is that Instagram would bring this disgusting trait out of me that I never knew I had.
 Finding girls’ flaws who are complete strangers to me, for what?
 Comparing myself to people I don’t even know, for what?
 Creating competition, for what?
 Wishing I had a lifestyle, body, hairstyle, business, closet, or certain kind of money that I don’t have… For what?

 I realized my issues weren’t that “Instagram” made it this way for me.
 But that the issue was within myself.
 I needed to let it go in order for me to not compare myself anymore.

 Instagram gave me a platform to be toxic.
-And that’s not me.
 It gave me a platform that made me crave satisfaction from attention.
-And that’s not me.
 It gave me a platform that made me compare myself to other women.
-Which I absolutely do not agree with, and that’s definitely not me.
+And this just isn’t me.

 Something I’ve learned is that instead of focusing on the differences between each other and creating animosity, we as women need to use each other for empowerment.
 We women are all we have sometimes (not limited to just women, either).
 It’s time to change something.